JustxJiang/Tilt-Tipover/README.md

 In PTUI, follow the prompts; in GUI, use interactive controls to play.
 Use the solver to receive hints or auto-complete the game.
 Collaboration and Challenges
-This project was a collaboration with [Partner's Name or GitHub handle].
+This project was a collaboration with awd8767.
 Working as a team, we encountered obstacles around:

 Code Integration: Combining each other's code required extensive testing and coordination to ensure the solver worked seamlessly across both games.
 Design Differences: We sometimes had different ideas about interface design and functionality, which led to productive discussions and ultimately stronger design choices.